 1.6.26.3.5 Capacity Charges

-The capacity charge is applicable to all participating capacity auction resources when they fail to deliver on their capacity obligations during a test activation.

-We use charge type 1318 “Capacity Obligation – Capacity Charge” to settle the capacity charges
+The capacity charge is applicable to all participating capacity auction resources when they fail to deliver capacity up to their cleared ICAP during a capacity auction capacity test .
+The capacity charge for failed capacity auction capacity test activations is equal to one month’s availability payment.
+Charge type 1318 “Capacity Obligation – Capacity Charge” is used to settle the capacity charges

-Assessment for Capacity Dispatchable Load Resources, Capacity Storage Resources, Capacity Generation Resources and Capacity Import Resources
+Assessment for Capacity Dispatchable Load Resources, Capacity Storage Resources, Capacity Generation Resources, and Generator-Backed Capacity Import Resources

-The capacity charge is applicable when the resource fails to deliver its capacity obligation during a test activation.
-The assessment is further outlined in Market Manual 12.
+The capacity charge is applicable when the resource fails to deliver capacity up to its cleared ICAP during a capacity auction capacity test .
+The assessment for a capacity auction capacity test is further outlined in Market Manual 12.
+A five percent (5%) threshold of the cleared ICAP will be used in the assessment.

+Assessment for Generator-Backed Capacity Import Resources

+The capacity charge is applicable when the resource fails to both deliver capacity up to its cleared ICAP and successfully schedule a corresponding intertie transaction for the cleared ICAP during a capacity auction capacity test.
+The assessment for a capacity auction capacity test is further outlined in Market Manual 12.
+A five percent (5%) threshold of the cleared ICAP will be used in the assessment.

-Additional Consideration for Capacity Import Resources
+Additional Consideration for Generator-Backed Capacity Import Resources and System-Backed Capacity Import Resources

-For capacity import resources, the charge applies if the scheduled intertie transaction is curtailed partially or in full during real-time after being scheduled during a pre-dispatch run; the capacity market participant will be exempt from the capacity charge where the curtailment reason is one of the following: TLRi, TLRe, ADQh.
+For generator-backed capacity import resources and system-backed capacity import resources, the charge applies if the scheduled intertie transaction is curtailed partially or in full during real-time after being scheduled during a pre-dispatch run during a capacity auction capacity test; the CMP will be exempt from the capacity charge where the curtailment reason is one of the following: TLRi, TLRe, ADQh.

+If supporting data required as part of the capacity auction capacity test is missing (i.e. data was not submitted), then the MW delivered by the generator backed capacity import resource is assumed to be 0 and a capacity charge will apply.

 Assessment for HDR Resources

-The charge applies when the resource fails to deliver demand response capacity up to its capacity obligation into the energy market during a test activation.
+The charge applies when the resource fails to deliver demand response capacity up to its cleared ICAP into the energy market during a capacity auction capacity test.

-A twenty percent (20%) dead band of the dispatch instruction will be used in the assessment.
+A ten percent (10%) dead band of the cleared ICAP will be used in the assessment.
 We will assess C&I and residential HDR resources differently as described below.

 Capacity Charge Assessment for C&I HDRs:

-A C&I HDR resource will be deemed to have failed to provide capacity if the following condition is true for the test activation event:
+A C&I HDR resource will be deemed to have failed to provide capacity if the following condition is true for the capacity auction capacity test activation: